Report from the GN’s 2013 Space Conference:

 Bård spoke about the Norwegian government's “double standards” following the dreadful attack by a gunman killing 69 people and injuring another 110 on the island of Utøya in 2011.
 In response, Norwegian Prime Minister Jens Stoltenberg talked of more democracy and more transparency but Bård showed that Norway has in fact continued to violate treaties and agreements.
 In particular, the Svalbard Treaty of 1920 between which strictly forbids military operations of any kind from this archipelago in the far north.

-Kongsberg Satellite Services (KSAT, a commercial Norwegian company, 50% owned by the state) has uniquely positioned ground stations that can download information for all 14 daily orbits of polar orbiting satellites at Tromsø, Svalbard (SvalSat) and TrollSat in the Antarctic.
-SvalSat downloads images of the earth that are used for intelligence and military activities.
+Kongsberg Satellite Services (KSAT, a commercial Norwegian company, 50% owned by the state) has uniquely positioned ground stations that can download information for all 14 daily transits of polar orbiting satellites at Tromsø, Svalbard (SvalSat) and TrollSat in the Antarctic.
+SvalSat downloads images of the earth that are used for intelligence and other military activities.
 For example, during the Libyan war Landsat images were sold by the Italian company e-GEOS to the Italian Armed Forces; satellite images were sold to the US Armed Forces during the War in Afghanistan and images of North Korean installations have been sold to the US.
 These were downloaded from different satellites, all using SvalSat as a ground station.
 Bård also revealed how the Pentagon has paid for fibre optic cables to be laid from the station to the mainland to enable the transfer of the huge amounts of data that satellite images generate.
-Bård's book provides conclusive evidence of treaty violations which are denied or ignored by the Norwegian government.
+Bård's book provides conclusive evidence of treaty violations which are denied, ignored or side-stepped by the Norwegian government.

 Swedish Peace Council V-P Agneta Norberg and Norwegian journalist Bård Wormdal point out the locations of the satellite downlink stations at the two poles where Norway shares images with the US military (photo: Ursula Gelis)